encointer/encointer-parachain/docs/chopsticks-democracy/README.md

 3. We can immediately update the proposal states as the electorate is 1, and the confrim period 0.
 4. go to next phase
    with [collectivePropose(encointerScheduler.nextPhase)](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2Flocalhost%3A8000#/extrinsics/decode/0x3202043c00419c)
+5. Double check events (See the end of the document to see what it should look like)

 ### Test IssueSwapAssetOption